DaJoker29/worldbuilding-project-omd/Aquanos Campaign/PCs/Zarok Wessloc.md

 **Race**: Human
 **Background**: Investigator
-- Trinket: A lantern with a black candle that never runs out and that burns with green flame
 - Mystery: You were wrongfully accused and convicted of a crime.
 You managed to escape and seek to help others avoid the experience you suffered, even while still being pursued by the law.
-- Official Inquiry: You're experienced at gaining access to people and places to get the information you need.
-Through a combination of fast-talking, determination, and official-looking documentation, you can gain access to a place or an individual related to a crime you're investigating.
-Those who aren't involved in your investigation avoid impeding you or pass along your requests.
-Additionally, local law enforcement has firm opinions about you, viewing you as either a nuisance or one of their own.
 **Class**: Rogue (Plane Thief)
 **Stats**:
 - **Str**: 12